 - itching, burning, and other skin problems

-The pain from fibromyalgia can be intense and constant.
-It can be severe enough to keep you home from work and other activities.
+The pain from fibromyalgia can be intense, constant, and severe enough to keep you home from work and other activities.

 Fibromyalgia fatigue isn’t ordinary tiredness.
 It’s a bone-weary exhaustion that drains your body of energy and turns every activity into a chore.

-Here are a few other symptoms that you might not expect, but that can occur with fibromyalgia:
+A few other symptoms that you might not expect but that can occur with fibromyalgia are:

 - excess sweating